 What my hackintosh can’t do

-Even on small buffer size 32 and 46 bit audio settings.
-I have latency problem while test my hack for recording or just Jaming on DAW softwares.
+Even on small buffer size 32 and 46-bit audio settings.
+I have latency problem while test my hack for recording or just Jamming on DAW software.

-It begin normal and fine but after about 20 minutes play guitar or any instrument then a massive delay between what you play and the output sound begins.
+It begins normal and fine but after about 20 minutes play guitar or any instrument.
+Then a massive delay between what you play and the output sound begins.

-It also happen on standalone application that I’ve tested.
-But Thank God the problem fix in macOS High Sierra version 10.13.6.
-And after I replace the PSU with the better one.
+It also happens on a standalone application that I’ve tested.
+But Thank God, the problem

-So if you guys want to using hackintosh for recording stuff make sure you have a good Power Supply Unit and more better if you install it on SSD.
-So you will not having a latency problem and other issue.
+So if you guys want to use Hackintosh for recording stuff make sure you have a good Power Supply Unit and more better if you install it on SSD.
+So you will not hav a latency problem and

 If I have budget $1200 + ???

 If I have a budget about around $1200 would will I spent it to build a super Hackintosh PC or buy a real iMac (mid

 I will choose to spend that darn money to buy a real iMac and use it to do my work.

 End of story.